IR side of bounds on Theories with Spontaneously Broken Lorentz Symmetry: Bounds in terms of the IR kinematics

 Notice that while this correlator is only conserved up to a contact term $p_\mu \langle 0 | T \left\{ J^\mu(x) J^\nu(x') \right\} | 0 \rangle \sim D^\nu(x) \delta(x-x')$, where $D^\nu(x)$ is local a differential operator, its retarded version is conserved exactly.

-At this point it is also clear that, if the gauge field $A_\mu$ where to be promoted to a dynamical field, its effective kinetic term after integrating out the scalar would be the quantity in curly brackets in the right-hand-side of Eq.~\eqref{integrated-out-Z}, which is also the last expression in Eq.~\eqref{2nd-var-Z}.
+At this point it is also clear that, if the gauge field $A_\mu$ were to be promoted to a dynamical field, its effective kinetic term after integrating out the scalar would be the quantity in curly brackets in the right-hand-side of Eq.~\eqref{integrated-out-Z}, which is also the last expression in Eq.~\eqref{2nd-var-Z}.
 This shows that the $\langle JJ \rangle$ correlator contains the information of the kinetic mixing between the scalar and the gauge field.
 Indeed, this correlator can potentially shift the pole of the $A_\mu$ propagator, which determines the kinematics of the gauge field excitations.
 In Fourier space

 where $\hat{J}^\mu(\omega, {\bf p})$ is $-i$ times the Fourier transform of $\tilde{J}^\nu(x,x')$, with components given explicitly in Eqs.~\eqref{hatJ0} and \eqref{hatJi}.
 Upon explicit computation, using a gauge fixing, the above can be seen to give the same condition as Eq.~\eqref{pi-A0-mode-eq}.
 This happens because the eigenmode of the kinetic matrix \eqref{kinetic-matrix} mixes with $A_\mu$ and changes its propagation.
-Therefore the solution is precisely the mode $\omega_{-}^2({\bf p})$ given in Eq.~\eqref{omega2-of-p}, whose ray velocity we studied and where our bounds came from.
+Therefore the solution to Eq.~\eqref{eq:det} is precisely the mode $\omega_{-}^2({\bf p})$ given in Eq.~\eqref{omega2-of-p}, which was central to the derivation of the bounds derived in Ref.~\cite{Creminelli:2022onn} from the $\langle JJ \rangle$ correlator.